laamp/TinyVania/README.md

 ## **Architecture & Technologies**

 * Controls
-  * This should all be achievable through plain JavaScript by setting up event listeners.
-There will be a state for player control that various keypresses will alter.
+  * This is achieved through JavaScript event listeners.
+Each listens for a specific keypress that will alter a JavaScript object that represents the state of the player's controller.
+The game logic then applies the appropriate actions to the player game object.

 * Rendering
-  * Rendering the game and sprite assets should all be done through HTML canvas.
+  * Rendering the game and sprite assets is achieved through HTML canvas.
+An object is built that holds a reference to every game object that should be rendered each frame.
+The main game loop iterates through this object, drawing each object on the screen.

 * Game logic
-  * This will all be handled in vanilla JavaScript.
-There will be a master Game object spawned on load that will manage all game functionality.
+  * This is handled in vanilla JavaScript.
+There will be a master Game object spawned on load that will manage all game functionality and hold references to important objects like the level, player, and other game logic.

 * Script bundling
   * Webpack for loading all scripts and bundling assets into one directory.
+This makes the project easier to maintain as assets and scripts are added.